-Before creating or modifying a new Mirror relationship between two virtual disks (VDisks), review this guide and note the changes that are marked with a vertical bar (1).
-This guide provides updated information to the Version 4 Release 1 SAN Volume Controller Command-Line Interface (CLI) User's Guide.
+Before creating or modifying a new Mirror relationship between two virtual disks (VDisks), review this guide and note the details with respect to the copy of the CLI Users Guide that was supplied with your svcc.

 Emphasis

 Different typefaces are used in this guide to show emphasis.